 La Parva Ski Resort Chile

-Skiing at La Parva Chile in the Andes is definitely inimitable and worthy of bragging rights.
+Skiing at La Parva Chile in the Andes is inimitable and worthy of bragging rights.
 The resort of La Parva is one of the Tres Valles (Three Valleys) ski areas, along with El Colorado and Valle Nevado.
 Relative to these resorts, La Parva ski resort gets few international visitors and it’s more like an exclusive private ski club for Santiago’s wealthy families.
-The local elite enjoy the skiing and boarding, but their favourite past-time is to sit on the deck of their condo and lap up the fantastic views of the Andes whilst basking in the sunshine.
+The local elite enjoy the skiing and boarding, but their preferred past-time is to sit on the deck of their condo and lap up the fantastic views of the Andes whilst basking in the sunshine.

-Pros and Cons of La Parva
+Pros and Cons of La Parva Chile

 Pros